Beliavsky/Fortran-code-on-GitHub/README.md

 [FKB](https://github.com/scientific-computing/FKB): two-way deep learning bridge between Keras and Fortran, from scientific-computing

+[fnn](https://github.com/cerea-daml/fnn): implements simple, sequential neural networks, by CEREA DA-ML team.
+Once a network is constructed, the forward operator is available with apply_forward and can be applied both in training and inference mode.

 [FortLearner](https://github.com/NaoMatch/FortLearner): linear regression, logistic regression, stochastic gradient descent, decision trees, ensemble trees, boosting trees, and dimension reduction, by NaoMatch

 [fortnet](https://github.com/vanderhe/fortnet): using atom-centered symmetry functions to characterize local atomic environments, Fortnet provides easy access to the Behler-Parrinello-Neural-Network architecture to predict atomic or global properties of a physical system, featuring powerful but optional MPI parallelism, by vanderhe